TrepangCat/GenUDC/README.md

 ### GenUDC: High Quality 3D Mesh Generation with Unsigned Dual Contouring Representation

+I will update this code at the end of 2024 when I am not so busy.
+If you really want this code, you can email email to get the BETA version.

 ## Contact
-Besides the email address in the paper, feel free to send an email to **772438854@qq.com**.
+Besides the email address in the paper, feel free to email **772438854@qq.com**.

 ## LICENSE
 [**LICENSE**](https://github.com/TrepangCat/GenUDC/blob/main/LICENSE).